disnaut/the-queens-librarian/README.md

 ## Requirements from Client
 - [ ] Robust ability to search for cards
     - [ ] E.x. being able to search for "Mana Rocks" or "Aristocrats"
+    - [ ] Ability for users to create their own colloqulialisms that can then be turned into valid search terms.
 - [ ] Ability to catalogue cards as part of a **Personal** collection
 - [ ] Ability to create decks based on various formats
     - [ ] When creating a deck, app will inform the user of what cards they do, and do not, have based on their personal collection.